prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for pubspec.yaml, by adding package from external source like Github.
+Flutter demo for using Model classes.
-Demo for adding social media buttons like twitter, linkedin.
 ## Getting Started

 This project is a starting point for a Flutter application.